 Configuring web.xml According to Target Deployment Platform

 For example, we use JSF and Facelets in our current project.
-In development environment, we need to turn on debugging feature of Facelets, but will turn it off when the target platform is production environment.
+In the development environment, we need to turn on the debugging feature of Facelets but will turn it off when the target platform is the production environment.

 <context-param>